CACI-IMG/ForecasterDocs/user-guide/Data/Data.md

 # Data Tab

-The second item on the application ribbon is the Data tab.
-This tab allows you to load or update data and derive new variables from the source data.
-The Data ribbon breaks down into 3 different groups:
+The second item on the main ribbon is the Data tab.
+This tab lets you load or update data and derive new variables from the source data.
+The Data ribbon is divided into 3 groups:

-- **Data Importers:** Mechanisms to import data into the application.
+- **Data Importers:** Lets you import data from a range of different sources
 {% page-ref page="Data-Importers.md" %}

-- **Data Exporters:** Mechanisms to export data from the application.
+- **Data Exporters:** In order to export data from Forecaster
 {% page-ref page="Data-Exporters.md" %}

-- **Data Rows & Columns:** Mechanisms to create derived columns and manipulate the imported data rows and columns.
+- **Rows & Columns:** For creating new columns and operating on data rows and columns
 {% page-ref page="Data-Rows-Columns.md" %}